Tyler Shaw: Tours

-Acting career
+Other activities

 Shaw made his acting debut in the 2017 Canadian independent film The Meaning of Life, directed by Cat Hostick.
 He also appeared as himself in the episode "Dancing in the Rain" on the Canadian drama series Lost & Found Music Studios.

-Brand Endorsements and Modelling

-In February 2020, Tyler announced via his social media that he had officially signed with Sutherland Models, one of Canada's premiere modeling agencies.
+In February 2020, Tyler announced via his social media that he had officially signed with Sutherland Models, one of Canada's premier modelling agencies.
 In March 2020, the single "With You" was featured in a national commercial for Rogers 5G network.
 The commercial featured Tyler as a live performer.
-In a partnership with Rogers Tyler also had an interactive live hologram activation at the Rogers 302 flagship store in downtown Toronto, which performed some of his biggest hits.
+In a partnership with Rogers.
+Tyler also had an interactive live hologram activation at the Rogers 302 flagship store in downtown Toronto, which performed some of his biggest hits.